katelyn-zhao/lol-dragon-analysis/README.md

 - `elementaldrakes`: the total number of elemental dragons a team takes throughout the game

-- `infernals`: the total number of infernal dragons a team takes
+- `infernals`: the total number of infernal dragons a team takes; infernal souls provide damage buffs

-- `mountains`: the total number of mountain dragons a team takes
+- `mountains`: the total number of mountain dragons a team takes; mountain souls provide resistance buffs

-- `clouds`: the total number of cloud dragons a team takes
+- `clouds`: the total number of cloud dragons a team takes; cloud souls provide movement speed buffs

-- `oceans`: the total number of ocean dragons a team takes
+- `oceans`: the total number of ocean dragons a team takes; ocean souls provide healing buffs

-- `chemtechs` : the total number of chemtech dragons a team takes
+- `chemtechs` : the total number of chemtech dragons a team takes; chemtech souls provide tenacity and shielding buffs

-- `hextechs`: the total number of hextech dragons a team takes
+- `hextechs`: the total number of hextech dragons a team takes; hextech souls provide attack speed buffs

-- `elders`: the total number of elder dragons a team takes
+- `elders`: the total number of elder dragons a team takes; elder dragons provide a lot of stats and is the most powerful buff in the game

 ## Data Cleaning and Exploratory Analysis